ItaConnell007/Code-Institute-Project-Two/README.md

 ## Inspiration behind the game

 The decision to create a memory game with a Mario theme is a testament to the enduring power of nostalgia, creativity, and connection.
-Like many others when I was growing up he became a universally cherished character, Mario transcends the barriers of age, language, and culture, unifying us through shared memories of his adventures.
+Like many others when I was growing up he became a universally cherished character, Mario transcends the barriers of age, language, and culture, unifying us through shared memories of his adventures.<br>
 By weaving this iconic figure into the fabric of a memory game, I wanted to pay homage to the joy and excitement that Mario has brought into our lives in the timeless world of Mario.

 ## Resources
 There are so may great YouTubers who have been such a source of inspiration and learning while studying to become a developer.